Battle of Chosin Reservoir: East of the reservoir

 Believing that the defenders had been completely destroyed at the inlet, the Chinese stopped their attacks and proceeded to loot the American positions for food and clothing.
 As morning came on 28 November, the 3/31st Infantry counterattacked the PVA 239th Regiment at the inlet, driving the surprised Chinese back in a complete rout.
 In the afternoon, Almond flew into the Sinhung-ni perimeter of RCT-31, convinced that RCT-31 was strong enough to begin its attack north and deal with whatever "remnants" of Chinese forces were in their way.
-Almond ordered Colonel Allan D. Maclean, the commander of RCT-31, to resume the offensive north, while presenting Silver Stars to three of Maclean's officers.
-In disgust, Lieutenant Colonel Don C. Faith Jr., the commander of the 1/32nd Infantry, threw his medal into the snow.
+Almond ordered Colonel Allan D. Maclean, the commander of RCT-31, to resume the offensive north, while awarding the Silver Star to Lieutenant Colonel Don C. Faith Jr., the commander of the 1/32nd Infantry, and asking him to select two other soldiers to award the Silver Star to.
+Faith selected Lieutenant Everett C. Smalley, a wounded platoon leader and Sergeant George A. Stanley a mess sergeant in Headquarters company, largely because they were both nearby at the time.
+After Almond left, Faith took his Silver Star medal off and threw it into the snow.